NIH-NLM/oadr-autoantibody/README.md

 as both PDF (vector, for archival) and PNG at 220 dots per inch (for direct import into a presentation deck).

-**On retention.** Some of what is currently under `archive/` could be removed from the working tree with `git rm` instead; the files would still be recoverable from git history.
-The decision is purely aesthetic.
-The `archive/` directory keeps historical context visible in the repository, which is useful for an academic audit trail; using `git rm` keeps the working tree minimal at the cost of requiring git-log spelunking to find deleted files.
-Either is fine.

 ## Running the notebooks

 Tested kernel: `~/miniforge3/envs/springer-verlag/bin/python` (TensorFlow